 On view in MCA’s Galleria Valéncia

 Yara Boustany (she/her) is a Beirut-based dance /theater performer and choreographer.
 After graduating in Audiovisual, she continued her studies in Dance and Circus in Spain and is currently doing her Masters in Choreography at Codarts University in Rotterdam.
 She is the founder of Amalgam Studio, a dance and theater space in Beirut, Lebanon.
 Her interdisciplinary work is a poetic approach to the dilemmas of the human being in a rapidly changing society - technologically, scientifically and philosophically.
 She uses imagination and improvisation as tools to unravel the hidden layers of existence.
 She has toured with her shows notably in Lebanon and Beirut, and also in Stuttgart, Ankara, Warsaw, London, Manchester, Liverpool, Chalon sur Saône and Athens.
-She is preparing to tour her new piece “Noctilūca” in 2021, supported by AFAC (Arab Fund for Culture).
+Her new piece is titled “Noctilūca” (2021), is supported by AFAC (Arab Fund for Culture).

 Mette Loulou von Kohl (she/her) was born from the orange at the center before the new world came.
 She is a wanderer, performer and cultural worker.
 Currently living on un-ceded Lenape territory, now colonized as New York City.
 Mette Loulou is a queer femme, of Lebanese/Palestinian and Danish ancestry.
 She has lived in New York, Romania, Morocco, Denmark and England.
 Mette Loulou is fascinated by the intersection between her personal identities as a jumping off point to reveal, dismantle and rebuild realities and dreams.
 She grapples with her past to complicate and better understand her present.
 Mette Loulou weaves movement and words into the exploration of her embodied histories.
 She exists in two places at once.